ReillyBova/Global-Illumination/README.md

 # Implementation Details

-This section contains descriptions and examples of the rendering programs various features.
+This section contains descriptions and examples of the rendering program's various features.
+The feature visualizations below (as opposed to renderings) were made with the provided `visualize` program.

 ## BRDF Sampling & Lighting Cloning

 ### The BRDF Function
 Before modifications, the provided light classes sample reflectance from the Phong BRDF.
-These implementations were altered to use a physically-based Phong BRDF suggested by Jason Lawrence in ["Importance Sampling of the Phong Reflectance Model](http://www.cs.princeton.edu/courses/archive/fall18/cos526/papers/importance.pdf).
+These implementations were altered to use a physically-based Phong BRDF suggested by Jason Lawrence in ["Importance Sampling of the Phong Reflectance Model"](http://www.cs.princeton.edu/courses/archive/fall18/cos526/papers/importance.pdf).

 Note that the (n + 2) / (2*PI) specular term was dropped for 2D lights because it increased noise too sharply.